-Just about every wedding involves vows and the signing of a marriage license, although the importance of this ceremony differs between cultures.
+Just about every wedding involves wedding vows and the signing of a marriage license, although the importance of this ceremony differs between cultures.
 However, it’s a vital part of the wedding for many couples, and it typically takes place in front of a beautiful backdrop.
 If there’s any sort of procession towards the altar (or equivalent structure), the aisle is often decorated.
 Because florals are associated with good luck and bounty across cultures, flowers and greenery are popular.
 Roses are known to symbolize love, although your culture may have other specific traditional flowers.
 Other supplies you may need for your walk down the aisle include:

 Likewise, many couples get married under an arbor or at another location festooned with flowers and colorful accents.
 While some may associate the altar with Christian churches, many cultures have their own version.
 Let’s take a look:

-Similar to the chuppah is the mandap used in an Indian wedding.
+Similar to the chuppah, the mandap is used in an Indian wedding.
 A mandap is a temporary structure, often with a canopy that serves as the wedding ceremony’s site.
 It can be made of draped cloth, florals, or just about any other material.
 Traditionally, a mandap has a red or gold canopy.
 These days, mandaps are as unique as the couples that wed under them.
 Other elements of the ceremony housed under the mandap include:

 What happens after you say “I do?”
 Many associate wedding vows with the obligatory first kiss and the exchange of rings, followed by a party and wedding cake.
 In addition to these practices, some cultures have unique traditions for solidifying the bond between a couple.
 For example, in Mexico and other Latin American countries, tying the knot is literal.
 The Lazo cord, a kind of lasso, is actually tied around the couple.
 Other specific decor items you may need to complete your vows include:

 A glass or plate: Jewish couples break a glass (wrapped in cloth) to remember the destruction of temples that is part of Jewish history.
-Similarly, Greek couples may break a plate to ward off bad spirits and express their inexpressible joy.
+Similarly, Greek couples may break a plate to ward off evil spirits and express their inexpressible joy.

 Floral garlands: Southeast Asian and Muslim couples often exchange floral garlands that symbolize the couple’s mutual love and respect.